Chinese pressure upsets Uyghur refuge in Turkey | ExBulletin

 “Up to 3,000 Uyghurs have fled to Europe in the past two years,” he said.
 “High-level ties with China have put enormous pressure on Uyghurs in Turkey.”

-Obul Tevekkul, 47, a real estate agent in Istanbul’s Sefakoy district where many Uyghurs have settled, said he felt his community was becoming a “political tool”.
+Obul Tevekkul, 47, a real estate agent in Istanbul’s Sefakoy district where many Uyghurs have settled, said he felt his community was turning into a “political tool”.

 “These trade and political agreements (on vaccines and extradition) with China are disappointing,” said the 47-year-old.